 - Guaranteed tickets at sold-out events

 Maximum of two VIP tickets per company.
 Only 15 VIP tickets available per event.
-Dinner venue: Seventeen.
+Dinner venue: Marco Pierre White.

 There are several key reasons why universities are looking to move to more green estates.
 Rising energy costs are making it more attractive to look at other options in the marketplace, whilst there is a real focus to cut emissions within the sector.
 It can also heighten reputations, showing a desire and drive towards improving estates for the benefit of those working or visiting the estates, as well as the region in general.
 There are so many new innovations coming forward, and it’s a really exciting time for the market – with carbon management always forefront of the mind when new developments and estate strategies are put together.
 We’ve compiled a fantastic set of speakers to discuss their plans for the future including:

 - John Bailey; Head of Sustainability at the University of London.
 The University has an ambitious plan – to have its entire estate zero carbon by 2026 as they look ‘to be the sector leader for sustainability’.
 He’ll be talking through their ambitious vision and how this will work alongside a bid to develop new accommodation for 7,000 more students, the deliver of a new teaching block and much more.

 - Dr John Hindley; Assistant Director of Estates Management at Manchester Metropolitan University.
 The University has recently had its estate masterplan investment programme and their 2027 estate strategy approved – and he’ll be talking through their plans and how these will work alongside efforts to reduce their estates emissions by 50% by the year 2021 as part of their ‘Carbon Management Plan’.